Learning becomes real through doing, speaking, building, trying, repairing, and returning.

 Children grow at different rates and through different pathways.
 That difference is part of the design.

-Learning requires safety, but not sameness.
+A working claim: learning needs safety, but not sameness.

 Safety is not making every child quiet, identical, or easy to manage.
 Safety is the soil where challenge can become growth.